hayatkhan8660-maker/DVFL-Net/DATA.md

 # Dataset Preparation

-We provide our labels in the `labels` directory.
+We provide our labels in the `labels` directory, for the sake of understanding.

 ## HMDB51